 A fairly ‘new’ addition to the list of UNESCO World Heritage Sites, the imposing Rhine Valley was officially included in 2002 for its unique combination of cultural, geological, industrial and historical reasons.
 The 65-kilometre stretch is filled with vineyards, towns, fortresses and castles; so sailing through it means there is something to see at each turn!
 Throughout the centuries, the Rhine Valley (and the entirety of the Rhine river itself) has been one of the busiest transport routes as it links the southern and northern halves of Europe.

 Similar to Bamburg and its prominent architecture status, the Renaissance-influenced buildings found throughout Strasbourg’s Grande-Île (centre) and Neustadt (New Town) are how it came about its inclusion on the UNESCO World Heritage Sites list.
 Cleverly built around the legendary cathedral, the city has evolved over time into a unique urban space influenced by French and German nuances.
 No doubt you’ll fall in love with this gorgeous city as you wander its cobblestone streets.

-Thinking of cruising in 2022?
-Now’s the time to book your 2022 river cruise!
-Take a look at our full range of Rhine river cruises and 2022 offers for your Avalon Waterways dream holiday today.
+Thinking of cruising?
+Now’s the time to book!
+Take a look at our full range of Rhine river cruises and offers for your Avalon Waterways dream holiday today.